|

 To prevent it from moving, I recommend attaching the storage cube to the wall.
 I drilled through the side of the storage cube and made a pilot hole in the wall, then screwed into it to secure it to the side of the cupboard wall.

-back of door storage in a utility cupboard
+back of the door storage

 Attach the back of the door storage.